ninitkemcho/Final_Project/README.md

 # Final_Project

-Fitness Progress Tracking System
+## Fitness Progress Tracking System _ functionality:

-### Functionality

 •	**_Add Workouts_**: Users can add workout entries with details such as type, duration, calories burned, and date.